Auto-merge

 Prerequisites:

-• If the project is configured to require it, all threads in the merge request must be resolved.
+• If your project configuration requires it, all threads in the merge request must be resolved.

 • The merge request must have received all required approvals.